jeremybrooks/SuprSetr/README.md

 # ROADMAP
  * 3.0.0

-	use new Jinx library so API endpoints will all be https Full text searches
+	use new Jinx library so API endpoints will all be https (done) Full text searches (done)
-    Display view count for each set
+    Display view count for each set (in progress: need to figure out sorting by views...)
+	FavrTagr uses machine tags

  * 3.1.0